TufahaLLC/HexCoreAI/docs/phases/phase-11/task-112-define-and-configure-new-specialized-agents.md

 # Task 11.2: Define and Configure New Specialized Agents

-**Status:** 🔄 Pending
+**Status:** ✅ Completed

 ## Overview

 Define and configure new specialized agents to expand beyond the existing agent set.
 These agents focus on macro gameplay, positioning, temporal performance, synergy, and adaptation.
 Add Bedrock Agent, Alias, Action Group Lambda, Permissions, and Orchestrator for each.

-Agents to add:
+Agents added:

-- MacroAnalysisAgent
+- ✅ MacroAnalysisAgent
-- PositioningAnalysisAgent
+- ✅ PositioningAnalysisAgent
-- TemporalAnalysisAgent
+- ✅ TemporalAnalysisAgent
-- SynergyAnalysisAgent
+- ✅ SynergyAnalysisAgent
-- AdaptationAnalysisAgent
+- ✅ AdaptationAnalysisAgent

 ---